bespon/bespon_tests/README.md

 `json` string for comparison, but this functionality is convenient for testing things like numbers without greatly increasing the overall number of tests.

-The `json` values are omitted entirely in one file, `test_basic.bespon`.
-This is intended to serve as a quick check of whether various syntactical structures can be loaded, without requiring the additional processing of comparison against JSON data.
-It may be useful in the early stages of writing a decoder.

 Tests may have `status = invalid` instead.
 In this case, `json` values are omitted, and all data in `bespon` must fail to load.
 Invalid data should be